osb-group/osb-learn/programming/variables_and_types.rst

 .. hint:: OK, real funny.
 What do those ``//`` characters mean!?

-    Those are comments!
-When writing those characters, the remaining content are "commented out" and ignored by the program.
+    That's a :term:`comment`!
+When writing those characters, the remaining contents of the line are "commented out" and ignored by the program.
 They're only there for our own self-referential purposes.
 Comments especially help when you're writing a more elaborate program or effect, and you need to make sure you aren't lost or anything.

 When a variable already exists, we can then assign different values into them.
 Variables don't need to be set in stone.
 Here's an example of changing the value of a variable: